More payment options create checkout success

-Payments transformation gained major momentum with the Federal Reserve’s launch of the FedNow® Service in July 2023.
-Developed to work in tandem with the RTP® network, which has been providing real-time payments since 2017, the FedNow Service expands the reach of instant payments to banks and credit unions that aren’t already members of the RTP network.
+The Federal Reserve launched FedNow Service in July 2023.
+Developed to work in tandem with the RTP® network, the FedNow Service expanded the reach of instant payments to smaller banks and credit unions that weren’t already members of the RTP network.
+The Federal Reserve announced that its participation surpassed 1,000 financial institutions in October 2024, but it has a long-term goal of expanding to up to 8,000 participants.

-Once the rollout is completed, payers will be able to send instant payments to even more beneficiaries, accelerating the treasury transformation that has been building for years.
-After all, the RTP network already reaches 65% of U.S. bank accounts, according to The Clearing House, which operates the network.
+This expansion means payers can send instant payments to even more beneficiaries, accelerating the treasury transformation that has been building for years.
+After all, the RTP network already reaches 70% of U.S. bank accounts, according to The Clearing House.
 And its transaction and revenue volume have been growing rapidly.
-In fact, the RTP network surpassed 500 million total transactions on July 22, 2023.
+In fact, the RTP network surpassed 500 billion total transactions in November 2024.

-“The launch of the FedNow Service is exciting, as it represents the digitization of payments through multiple rails and solutions,” says Adam Carter, group product manager in Global Treasury Management at U.S. Bank.
+“The evolution of instant payments has brought us to an exciting place in offering digitization of payments through multiple rails and solutions,” says Adam Carter, group product manager in Global Treasury Management at U.S. Bank.
 “It allows our clients to continue their journey from paper-based products to digital solutions, so they can better control their funds, better understand settlement timing, and improve service to their customers.”

 Like the RTP network, the FedNow Service is built to provide round-the-clock instant settlement of payments between senders and receivers and offer rich messaging capabilities.